Disclaimer: As an Amazon affiliate, I may earn a small percentage from qualifying purchases. This is at no extra cost to you. Learn more here.

 Remember that end mills are effective cutting tools, depending on the milling applications (smooth or rough surface finish), provided you consider the following:

 So, what are you waiting for?
-Get an end mill and start your milling process!
+Get one of the best home milling machines and start your milling process!